scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement: A monitor that accepts and displays visual input from a Raspberry Pi shall be installed in the console

 - Requirement: Two buttons shall be installed in the console adjacent to the monitor to represent 'dot' and 'dash' user inputs.
 These buttons shall be electrically connected to the console computer so that the state of the buttons can be acquired.

+- Requirement: The console computer shall be configured to run at TODO resolution

 ## Snake Game